 Audio By Carbonatix

-Feb 12 (Reuters) – Australia’s ASX Ltd warned of sharply higher 2026 costs on Thursday, extending a sell-off sparked by CEO Helen Lofthouse’s planned exit and overshadowing a rise in first-half underlying profit.
+Feb 12 (Reuters) – Australia’s ASX Ltd warned of sharply higher 2026 costs on Thursday, extending a sell-off sparked by Chief Executive Helen Lofthouse’s planned exit, which overshadowed a stronger first-half underlying profit.

-For the six months ended December 31, the bourse operator reported an underlying net profit after tax of A$263.6 million ($187.71 million), compared with A$253.7 million a year ago, helped by stronger trading volumes.
+The ASX reported an underlying net profit after tax of A$263.6 million for the first half, compared with A$253.7 million a year ago, helped by stronger trading volumes.

-Cost pressures dominated the results, with expenses up 20% to A$264.3 million, driven by the regulatory probe, transformation spending and higher costs from ageing assets and intangible write-offs.
+Cost pressures dominated the results, with expenses up 20% to A$264.3 million, driven by an ongoing regulatory probe, transformation spending, and higher costs from ageing assets and intangible write-offs.

 ASIC inquiry costs are expected to be at the top end of the A$25 million–A$35 million range.